Luming-L/NGG/L5_NGG.md

 * N50 (contig/scaffold N50 length)
 	+ length of contigs/scaffolds (compared to the size of the genome)
 	+ N50:  the length of contig at which half the assembly is in contigs of that size or greater
+- Busco and cegma
+	+ higher percentage more complete
 > Snail plots https://github.com/rjchallis/assembly-stats
 ## long-range scaffolding approaches
 Repeats can only be resolved if the sequencing technology used to generate the raw data for assembly has a working span longer than the repeat length.
+Many different family of repeats
 - read pairs
 - mate pairs
 - RNA-seq